PRECIOUS-Gold tops 1-week high on dollar weakness, pause in stocks rally

 By Sethuraman N R

-April 8 (Reuters) - Gold rose 1 percent to briefly breach $1,300 an ounce on Monday, and remained at its highest in more than one week as the dollar slipped and a recent equities rally paused.
+April 8 (Reuters) - Gold rose 1 percent to briefly breach $1,300 an ounce on Monday and remained at its highest in more than a week as the dollar slipped and a recent equities rally paused.

 “There’s a little bit of easing risk appetite, the U.S. dollar is weak and we saw Chinese central bank’s acquisition of gold for a fourth month.
 A combination of all these factors have moved gold into the $1,300s,” said Bart Melek, head of commodity strategies at TD Securities in Toronto.